 The very definition of a small business is determined by the number of people a company employs.
-Less employees can mean less man power, or time dedicated to certain tasks.
-Those in the hiring space can attest to the time and attention to detail hiring requires.
+Less employees can mean less manpower or time dedicated to certain tasks.
+Those in the hiring space can attest to the time, and attention to detail hire requires.
 From attracting a large pool of candidates to filtering through resumes to interviewing, an extensive amount of time can be spent.
-Companies want to get the hire done right on the first round.
+Companies want to get the hire done right in the first round.

 Using an ATS can save incredible amounts of time by utilizing automatic filters such as work-related skills, previous work experience, previous employers, educational background, references, etc.

 Another reason small businesses find ATSs useful is the streamlining of the hiring process.
 Using the ATS as a means of communicating with the candidate can aid in a clear dialogue between the two parties.
 Companies can send automated messages when applications are received, request clarification regarding resumes, schedule interviews, and mail rejection letters.
 All of the information and communication between the company and the candidate are in one organized area.